Why This Recipe Works

 Heat 1 tablespoon vegetable oil in a wok over high heat until smoking.
 Add cabbage and cook, stirring regularly, until lightly browned, about 2 minutes.
+Work in batches if necessary to get the leaves nicely charred.
 Transfer to a large bowl and set aside.
 Add 1 tablespoon oil to wok and return to heat until smoking.
 Add mushrooms and cook, stirring regularly, until lightly browned and tender-crisp, about 2 minutes.
 Add chives and cook, stirring, until lightly wilted, about 1 minute.
 Transfer to bowl with cabbage.

 Wipe out wok.
 Add remaining 1 tablespoon oil and heat over high heat until smoking.
 Add noodles and cook, tossing and stirring, until hot.
 Add cabbage, mushrooms, chives, and minced garlic.
 Cook, tossing, until garlic is fragrant, about 30 seconds.

-Add sesame oil, light and dark soy sauce, and wine.
+Add sesame oil, light and dark soy sauces, and wine.
 Cook, tossing and stirring, until sauce coats noodles.
 Season to taste with salt and white pepper.
 Serve immediately.

 |Total Fat 20g||26%|